Power of High School Esports: Olivia’s Journey to Pro Player

 Watch Olivia's video to hear more about her journey:

 If you are curious about how to use esports education in your school, let us help you.
-Schedule a 30-minute meeting to learn more today!
+Schedule a 15-minute meeting to learn more today!

-The Beginning Of an Inspiring Esports Career: High School Esports
+The Beginning Of an Career in Esports: High School Esports

-Nothing makes us happier than when we talk to former Gameplan students and their success!
-Meet Olivia Calistus: a professional esports athlete, a brilliant student turned professional esports player and a shining example of esports’ impact.
+Nothing makes us happier than hearing about the success of former Gameplan students.
+Meet Olivia Calistus: a brilliant student turned professional esports player and a shining example of esports’ impact.
 She currently holds the top laner position on G2 Esports' League of Legends female team, one of the most recognized esports organizations in the world.

 “My journey started when I was in high school.
 I always knew that I wanted to do something with esports.
 It caught my interest when I heard that Gameplan was going to start in our school.”

-Esports in Schools: Boosting Academic Performance and Student Engagement
+Esports in Schools: Boosting Academics and Student Engagement

 Olivia's journey is living proof that esports is not just about playing video games; it's a competitive and rewarding field that requires dedication and hard work.
 At Gameplan, we are incredibly proud to see such a talented, brilliant young woman succeed and inspire others.